laurakond/Stitch-Art-Guides-pp4/TESTING.md

     - I consulted multiple resources (noted in the general resources section in the README.md), but could not resolve it at this development stage.
     - This will be addressed at the next development stage.

-**Past events in Calendar day view**
+**Past tutorials in Calendar day view**
-- When customising past and future events, I could not find a way to target past events font so that they would appear grayed out.
-The full month view of past events are displaying as expected.
+- When customising past and future tutorials, I could not find a way to target past tutorials' font so that they would appear grayed out.
+The full month view of past tutorials is displaying as expected.
     - This will be addressed at the next development stage.

+**Today's tutorials in Calendar view**
+- Tutorials that are scheduled for "today" but have lapsed in time, i.e. are at an earlier time than the user is booking, are displayed in green color.
+I could not find a way how to target the tutorials in order to show them in grayed out color to indicate that they are not available for booking.
+    - This will be addressd at the next development stage.

 **Django configuration**
 - When testing the application, I noticed that sometimes when a booking has been updated an error message is being thrown " You can only edit your booking".